Zero-Shot Learning with Common Sense Knowledge Graphs: Background

 The other common approach is to first train a neural network classifier in a supervised fashion.
 The final fully connected layer of this network has a vector representation for each seen class, and the remaining layers are used as the example encoder $\theta(x)$.
-Then, the class encoder $\phi(y)$ is trained by minimizing the L2 loss between the representations from supervised learning and $\phi(y)$ \cite{kampffmeyer2019rethinking, socher2013zero, cmuwang2018zero}.
+Then, the class encoder $\phi(y)$ is trained by minimizing the L2 loss between the representations from supervised learning and $\phi(y)$ \citep{socher:neurips13, wang:cvpr18}.
+The class encoder that we propose in Section~\ref{sec:zsl_kg} can be plugged into either approach.